Gayton McKenzie: Politics

+Patriotic Alliance launch and first elections

 McKenzie launched the Patriotic Alliance political party on 30 November 2013, and became the party's first president.
 McKenzie, along with long-time friend Kenny Kunene, have become known for using open letters to provoke political debate, cause controversy and attract attention.
 Kunene left the Economic Freedom Fighters shortly after its formation before helping to launch the Patriotic Alliance.
+The PA ran in the 2014 general election but received too few votes to win a seat in Parliament.

 At the end of April 2014, just more than a week before the elections of 7 May, McKenzie wrote a highly critical open letter to Economic Freedom Fighters president Julius Malema, which gained widespread attention.
 In the letter and in subsequent interviews, McKenzie referred to Malema as the "biggest threat facing South Africa".
 This was based partly on the EFF's policies on land expropriation and nationalisation.
 The primary criticism, however, was focused on the character of Malema himself, whom he accused of not being a real revolutionary, a "false prophet" whose promises would take South Africa to civil war and someone who had "stolen" significant amounts of public money during his political ascent.
 Malema dismissed the letter as predictable rhetoric prior to an election.

+In 2022, he was elected mayor of the Central Karoo District Municipality, where he lives (although he also owns homes in Johannesburg and Cape Town).
+During the campaign, he made numerous promises: to eliminate bucket toilets and to repair municipal swimming pools.
+He also promised not to accept his mayoral salary and to make the district an "illegal immigrant-free zone".
+He failed to keep most of these promises and resigned in May 2023, explaining that he had also promised to serve as mayor for only one year.